thkukuk/kubic-control/README.md

 to `/etc/kubicd/rbac.conf`.

-`kubicctl` optionally reads a `~/config/kubicctl/kubicctl.conf`, which allows you to configure to the hostname and port of a remote `kubicd` process:
+`kubicctl` optionally reads a `~/config/kubicctl/kubicctl.conf`, which allows you to configure the hostname and port of a remote `kubicd` process:

 ```
   [global]